-Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy NO APPENDIX 3! and addressed to the headteacher.
+Requests for withdrawal should be put in writing and addressed to the headteacher.

 Alternative work will be given to pupils who are withdrawn from sex education.

 9. Training

 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar.